-- 5.7.1 OC San policy is to help employees with substance abuse problems who voluntarily seek assistance.
-Accordingly, OC San provides a method by which employees may come to management without fear of reprisal and seek assistance. - 5.7.2 Any employee who feels that he or she has developed an addiction to, dependence upon or problem with the use of alcohol or drugs, is encouraged to seek assistance.
+- 5.7.1 OCSDOC San policy is to help employees with substance abuse problems who voluntarily seek assistance.
+Accordingly, OCSDOC San provides a method by which employees may come to management without fear of reprisal and seek assistance. - 5.7.2 Any employee who feels that he or she has developed an addiction to, dependence upon or problem with the use of alcohol or drugs, is encouraged to seek assistance.
 Assistance may be sought by writing in confidence to, or asking for a personal appointment with the Director of Human Resources. - 5.7.2.1 Each request for assistance shall be treated as confidential.
-Only those persons with a need to know shall be made aware of such requests. - 5.7.3 Human Resources shall refer employees seeking assistance to an appropriate treatment organization. - 5.7.4 Rehabilitation is the responsibility of the employee, but any employee seeking medical attention for alcoholism or drug addiction shall be entitled to benefits available under OC San's group medical insurance plans with the restrictions and limits stated in the applicable plan summary.
-Employees on rehabilitation leave shall be subject to the extended Medical Leave and General Leave of Absence provisions in OC San's Personnel Policies and Procedures. - 5.7.5 To be eligible for continued employment after rehabilitation, the employee must provide certification that he/she was continuously enrolled in a treatment program and actively participated in that program. - 5.7.5.1 Any employee suffering from an alcohol or drug problem who rejects treatment or who leaves a treatment program prior to being properly discharged therefrom shall be dismissed from employment with OC San. - 5.7.6 Any employee returning to active employment from rehabilitation shall be required to sign a Return to Work Agreement providing: - 5.7.6.1 Unannounced testing for a minimum of twelve (12) months to ensure that the employee is free from the alcohol or drug problem.
+Only those persons with a need to know shall be made aware of such requests. - 5.7.3 Human Resources shall maintain contacts with local hospitals and/or employee assistance organizations offering alcohol or drug treatment programs.
+Human Resources shall refer employees seeking assistance to an appropriate treatment organization. - 5.7.4 Rehabilitation is the responsibility of the employee, but any employee seeking medical attention for alcoholism or drug addiction shall be entitled to benefits available under OCSD'sOC San's group medical insurance plans with the restrictions and limits stated in the applicable plan summary.
+Employees on rehabilitation leave shall be subject to the extended Medical Leave and General Leave of Absence provisions in OCSD'sOC San's Personnel Policies and Procedures. - 5.7.5 To be eligible for continued employment after rehabilitation, the employee must provide certification that he/she was continuously enrolled in a treatment program and actively participated in that program.

-5.7.6.2 Notice that failure of, or refusal to take, such a test during this period shall constitute just cause for immediate dismissal of the employee.

-- 5.7.6.3 Notice that the employee shall maintain an acceptable attendance and performance record and comply with all other OC San policies upon his/her return to work.
-Failure to maintain an acceptable attendance and performance record shall constitute just cause for immediate dismissal. - 5.7.7 No disciplinary action shall be taken against any employee who, for the first occurrence, comes forward to OC San with his/her problem prior to 1) OC San becoming aware of a violation of the drug and alcohol policy, or 2) a request by OC San to undergo drug testing.
-However, once OC San learns of a violation of the drug and alcohol policy or the employee tests positive in a drug test, or if there is a reoccurring problem, OC San is not obligated to grant the employee General Leave for rehabilitation.
-All testing procedures shall be in conformance with National Institute on Drug Abuse standards, and shall be conducted at a reasonable time at OC San's expense.
+- 5.7.5.1 Any employee suffering from an alcohol or drug problem who rejects treatment or who leaves a treatment program prior to being properly discharged therefrom shall be dismissed from employment with OCSDOC San. - 5.7.6 Any employee returning to active employment from rehabilitation shall be required to sign a Return to Work Agreement providing: - 5.7.6.1 Unannounced testing for a minimum of twelve (12) months to ensure that the employee is free from the alcohol or drug problem. - 5.7.6.2 Notice that failure of, or refusal to take, such a test during this period shall constitute just cause for immediate dismissal of the employee. - 5.7.6.3 Notice that the employee shall maintain an acceptable attendance and performance record and comply with all other OCSDOC San policies upon his/her return to work.
+Failure to maintain an acceptable attendance and performance record shall constitute just cause for immediate dismissal. - 5.7.7 No disciplinary action shall be taken against any employee who, for the first occurrence, comes forward to OCSDOC San with his/her problem prior to 1) OCSDOC San becoming aware of a violation of the drug and alcohol policy, or 2) a request by OCSDOC San to undergo drug testing.
+However, once OCSDOC San learns of a violation of the drug and alcohol policy or the employee tests positive in a drug test, or if there is a reoccurring problem, OCSDOC San is not obligated to grant the employee General Leave for rehabilitation.
+All testing procedures shall be in conformance with National Institute on Drug Abuse standards, and shall be conducted at a reasonable time at OCSD'sOC San's expense.

-5.8 INSPECTIONS
+6.0 INSPECTIONS